FossDruid/noteTaker/noteTaker/README.md

-﻿#  Note manager
+﻿#  Note Taker
-Welcome to Note Manager, a simple web-application where you can track Tasks written in C#.NET core and Javascript.
+Welcome to Note Taker, a simple web-application where you can track Tasks written in C#.NET core and Javascript.

 ##  Setup
 This application uses sqlite3 for its database, so remember to add sqlite3 to your path.